 Interview - Sunrise, Channel 7

-Minister for Industry, Science and Technology Karen Andrews was interviewed on Sunrise.
+Minister for Industry, Science and Technology Karen Andrews was interview on Channel 7's Sunrise.

 Karen Andrews: Good morning.